ReadieFur/WebFileManager/README.md

 INVALID_FILE_TYPE
 SHARE_EXPIRED
 UNKNOWN_ERROR
+GAPI_NOT_CONFIGURED
+GOOGLE_AUTHENTICATION_REQUIRED
 ```
 API V1 supports the following requests:
 **Documentation is in progress**

+## Current version
+1.1.0

 ## Contact
 If you have any questions, please contact me on Discord (Readie#6594) or GitHub.
+If your inquiry is issue or feature related, please create an issue on GitHub.